 Step Action 1 Start the Access Server Loader on the PC management station.
 To learn about all of the Access Server Loader options, click Help on any of the application windows.
 2 Select Setup.
 If a database file does not exist, the application asks if you want to create it.
 Click Yes.
 3 Select the Clients tab and enter the following information for the access server: Host name for the access server Ethernet address Internet address Subnet mask Gateway Internet address Image file name for the access server.
-The default image for the DECserver 90M access server is MNENG3; WWENG2 is the default image for all other current access server models.
+The default image for the DECserver 90M access server is MNENG3; The default image for the DECserver 90M+ and DECserver ConX4 access server is MNENG4; WWENG2 is the default image for all other current access server models.
 Click OK when finished.
 4 Select the Files tab and enter the Request and Response file names.
 The Request File field contains the name of the file you expect to get from the access server in a BOOTP request.
 The Response File field contains the name of the factory load image you want to load on the access server using TFTP.
 Disabling Other Load Hosts: If other access server load hosts exist, you may want to disable them or load the new factory image on the other BOOTP loaders.
-This ensures that the access server receives the new factory image (WWENG2 or MNENG3) during a load operation.
+This ensures that the access server receives the new factory image (WWENG2, MNENG3, or MNENG4) for the current device during a load operation.
 5 Select the Options tab and check that the displayed PC management station's host name and IP address are correct.
 6 Select the Logging tab and select any of the logging options.
 (This step is optional.)
 7 Click on OK to close the Clients, Files, Options, or Logging dialog box and return to the Access Server Loader main window.
 8 Start the BOOTP and TFTP servers by clicking on the server On/Off buttons.
 If you want the Access Server Loader to start automatically when you start Windows, copy the Access Server Loader icon into the Windows StartUp group.
-Result: Once activated, the Access Server Loader waits for access servers to send BOOTP and TFTP requests to it.
+Result : Once activated, the Access Server Loader waits for access servers to send BOOTP and TFTP requests to it.
 When the Access Server Loader receives requests, it downloads the DNAS image file to the access server.